patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/wizard/design.md

 path: "/design-guidelines/usage-and-behavior/wizard"
 ---
 # Wizard
 Wizards provide a guided workflow that offers a path to complete a task, create an object or objects, or finish a series of steps for some other outcome.
-The wizard should be a familiar interface element for most modern technology users, although it does suggest a throwback to earlier, simpler days of PC computing.
-Still, step-by-step, directed experiences can be helpful in many cases that range from the simple to the complex.
-Simple object creation when certain values must be provided to software installation with many choices and branching are suitable for a wizard.

 ## Usage
 Use a wizard when

-* A system or product requires a set of information to be input by a user in a standard fashion, the guided stepped approach helps to eliminate errors of omission and catch them before having to process the entire chunk of information.
+* A system or product requires a set of information to be input by a user in a standard fashion.
+The guided stepped approach helps to eliminate errors of omission and catch them before having to process the entire chunk of information.
 * A simple form is not sufficient to aid a user in completing a task
 * Your users are inexperienced and you do not want to overwhelm them with complexity.

-Avoid using a wizard for very simple data entry tasks in which a basic form would suffice.
+Avoid using a wizard for simple data entry tasks in which a basic form would suffice.

 The PatternFly wizard is designed as a modal experience.
 This will keep users focused on the task at hand.
 They must either complete all of the steps of the wizard or cancel before navigating elsewhere within an application.